GrosSacASac/JavaScript-Set-Up/js/libraries/readme.md

         <input data-99-var="a" type="number">
     </main>

 The above example is expressive, powerful, scalable, simple.
 [Try-it](http://rawgit.com/GrosSacASac/JavaScript-Set-Up/master/index.html).
 It uses `data-99-var` and `data-99-bind`.
-The first input always has the same value as the last, because they share the same variable "a".
+The first input always has the same value as the last, because they share the same logical variable "a".
 The `main` element  makes sure that whenever there is a `keyup` event the calculate function is called.

 ######calculate(event)